kbentler/hello-world/README.md

 Ideally, it would also be nice if some kind of GPS download feedback could be obtained to let the operator on the ground know that the data has been acquired.
+Hardware: Software Defined Radio dongle, Rasberry Pi 3 or other companion computer.
-I don't know how to program, code, nada.
+Code: I don't really know how to program, code, nada.
 Okay, maybe not nada.
 I get the basic idea behind algorithms and understand some commands, but I am not at all proficient with programming.